 What is the Medical Student Performance Evaluation (MSPE)?

 One piece of the ERAS residency application that still causes confusion for residency candidates is the MSPE document.
 The Medical Student Performance Evaluation (MSPE) replaced the Dean’s Letter and acts a direct evaluation of your medical school performance directly from your medical school.
-Unlike your other application documents, all MSPEs are held when applications open in September and then released on October 1st each application cycle.
+Unlike your other application documents, all MSPEs are held until applications are released to programs.
 Some answers to the most common questions about the MSPE are:

 Is the MSPE important?